AdaCore/gnatstudio/docs/users_guide/main_window.rst

 .. index:: menu; tools --> views --> files

 In addition to the :guilabel:`Project` view, GPS also provides a :guilabel:`Files` view through the :menuselection:`Tools --> Views --> Files` menu.

-In this view, directories are displayed exactly as they are organized physically on the disk (including Windows drives).
+In this view, directories are displayed exactly as they are organized on the disk (including Windows drives).
 Each source file can also be explored as described in :ref:`The_Project_View`.
-Drag and drop of files is also possible from the files view, to conveniently open a file.
+You can also a files into the files view to conveniently open a file.

-By default, the :guilabel:`Files` view will display all the files that exist on the disk.
-Filters can be set through the local settings menu to restrict the display to the files and directories that belong to the project (use the :guilabel:`Show files from project only` menu).
+By default, the :guilabel:`Files` view display all files on disk.
+You can set filters through the local settings menu to restrict the display to the files and directories belonging to the project (use the :guilabel:`Show files from project only` menu).